olafura/json_diff_c/README.md

 A C11 implementation of JSON diffing and patching functionality, following the Linux Kernel Style Guide.

+This is just experimental and hasn't been optimised at all.

 ## Features

 - **Diff**: Create diffs between two JSON structures